JoeKun/freebsd-configuration/documentation/freebsd/freebsd-remote-access-ssh.md

 ### Generate SSH key on your client machine

-On your client machine, such as your primary laptop, if you don't already have an SSH key, you may generate one.
+On your client machine, such as your primary laptop, if you don’t already have an SSH key, you may generate one.

 ```console
 % ssh-keygen -t rsa -b 4096 -C my_username@my_domain.com